-There is a growing body of research that illustrates the connection between “place” and health – and it is well documented that a person’s zip code can influence health more than their genetic code.
-The commission to build a Healthy America tells us that our homes and communities have enormous impact on our health.
-Living in unhealthy homes and communities severely limits choices and availability of resources.
-Healthy environments include safe, well-maintained housing and neighborhoods with sidewalks, playgrounds and well-maintained parks, trees, attractive scenery and full-service grocery stores.
+The connection between “place” and health is well documented.
+A person’s zip code can influence health more than their genetic code.
+Healthy communities include safe, well-maintained housing and neighborhoods with sidewalks, playgrounds and well-maintained parks, trees, attractive scenery and full-service grocery stores.

-Social connections play a big role in creating a sense of place for residents and business owners.
-Opportunities for civic engagement, safety and thriving businesses whose services and products are appealing to residents contribute to the creation of healthy neighborhoods.
-Placemaking initiatives, such as resident-led arts events or community garden projects, create opportunities for socialization, and volunteerism, which have been shown to reduce psychological distress and depression.
+Opportunities for civic engagement, safety and thriving businesses whose services and products are appealing to residents are essential to the creation of healthy neighborhoods.
+Placemaking initiatives, such as resident-led events or community garden projects, create opportunities for socialization, and volunteerism, which have been shown to reduce psychological distress and enhance social connections and social capital.
 According to the Project for Public Spaces, evidence also indicates that placemaking strategies work to increase safety, perceived safety and mitigate crime.

 We are committed to improvement of the Buckeye, Woodhill, Shaker Square and Mt.
 Pleasant neighborhoods supporting their need for infrastructure enhancements and social emotional connections.
 We are staunchly committed to supporting community-based efforts that strengthen community.

 In an effort to strengthen and improve the neighborhoods around Saint Luke’s to be neighborhoods of choice, we will support efforts that: